jeekkd/blog/content/posts/openbsd-ttrss.md

 # openssl req -new -x509 -key /etc/ssl/private/server.key -out /etc/ssl/server.crt -days 3365
 ```

 4. Edit /etc/httpd.conf with the following contents.
-Note, replace in the domain variable your own hostname and domain.
+Note, replace in the domain variable your own hostname and domain, note that the domain must resolve.
+If you do not have a record that is going to resolve to this host, put the IP here instead.
 In this example my hostname is tt-rss and my domain is example.com.

 ```
 ext_addr="*"